lgmorand/hands-on-lab-agent-framework-on-azure/docs/workshop.md

 Foundry IQ hide the complexity of managing a knowledge base for you, making it easy to create and maintain.
 You can also connect other sources of knowledge like Azure AI Search.

 Now, let's modify the GitHubAgent to use this knowledge base when answering user requests.
-Inside the creation of the GitHubAgent, add the following code to create a retrieve the data tool:
+Inside the creation of the GitHubAgent, add the following code to retrieve the data tool:

 First, import the necessary classes at the top of the file: